eej/Nabu-Misc/TwoButton/Readme.md

-= Two Controller Input on the Nabu
+## Two Button Controller Input on the Nabu

 This is a simple CP/M program demonstrating two button input on the Nabu with a Sega Master System controller.